 For example, any focused improvements to reduce the level of employee lost productivity will have a direct impact on the employees’ ability to work and the business outcomes they contribute to.
 Our data also shows that employee happiness is correlated with lost productivity, such that increasing employee happiness is going to improve business results.

 For many, the real beauty of the Happiness Score report is the sample size – thanks to this being the sum of all our customers’ received feedback over a given period.
-For example, the chart below shows the employee experience for incident handling by contact channel.
+For example, the chart below shows the employee or end-user experience for incident handling by contact channel.

 You’ll notice that the sample size is over 330,000 responses from organizations in over 130 countries who contribute to our benchmarks via the HappySignals Employee Experience Management platform.
 Hopefully, you’ll also notice that self-service portals provide both the lowest level of employee happiness (at +61) and the highest level of employee lost productivity at close to 4 hours.
 It’s likely not what your organization expected when it invested in self-service technology to speed up service and resolutions to both save money and to deliver a better employee experience.
 I’d also bet that your current customer satisfaction questionnaire approach doesn’t deliver this type of valuable insight.

-Taking employee experience beyond organizational boundaries
+Taking employee or end-user experience beyond organizational boundaries

 The above is just one example of how the collected data can be presented.
 We also offer profile-based views of employee happiness and country-based views.
 With the latter shown below (again it’s taken from the latest Happiness Score report).